freeletics/khonshu/docs/navigation/back-stacks.md

 ## Navigation

-Starting a new back stack is then as simple as calling `NavEventNavigator.navigateToRoot(LibraryTab)`.
+Starting a new back stack is then as simple as calling `HostNavigator.navigateToRoot(LibraryTab)`.
 This will save the state of the current back stack and remove it and then create a new one for `LibraryTab`.
 Note that the nav hosts start route/destination will always remain on the back stack.
 If `HomeTab` was used as start route, then calling `navigateToRoot(LibraryTab)` would always result